The Outer Worlds 2: ‘A Noble History’ Quest Walkthrough – All Clue Locations & Quiz Answers

 Final Thoughts: Is It Worth Your Time?

 Absolutely, yes.
-Fifteen minutes of exploration and quiz-taking nets you some of the best mid-game gear available, particularly that Rocket Pistol.
-Even if you’re not planning to use the equipment personally, the vendor value alone justifies the time investment.
+Fifteen minutes of exploration and quiz-taking nets you some of the best mid-game gear available, +2160 XP, and a Rocket Pistol that can carry you all the way to endgame.
+Even if you won’t use the equipment personally, the vendor value alone justifies the time investment—and if your Explosives skill is high enough, you don’t even need to take the quiz.

 Beyond the practical rewards, this quest exemplifies what I love about The Outer Worlds 2’s approach to environmental storytelling.
 You’re not just collecting quest markers—you’re piecing together how an authoritarian society operates, reading their propaganda, and understanding their control mechanisms.
 It’s worldbuilding that respects player intelligence.

-The quiz itself is pure Obsidian: satirical, cynical, and darkly humorous.
-Answering questions designed to test Protectorate indoctrination while standing in their military barracks hits different when you understand what you’re really doing.
+The Knowledge Evaluation itself is pure Obsidian: satirical, cynical, and darkly humorous.
+Answering questions designed to test Protectorate indoctrination while standing in their military compound hits different when you understand what you’re really doing.

 Your email address will not be published.
 Required fields are marked *